lucafrance/lucafrance.github.io/_posts/2023-02-17-luca-decimal.md

 TL, DR: If Johnny Decimal didn't work for you, try [my approach](link to spec on GitHub).

+*Note: this is not an introduction to Johnny Decimal or PARA, it is a personal experience on how i applied the systems.*

 I struggled for a long time with a structure of my digital files.
 I regularly moved stuff around and was never able to keep it consistent.
 I while back I discovered [Johnny Decimal](https://johnnydecimal.com/) by Johnny Noble.